top of page

 Inclement Weather

 Contact your teacher in case of inclement weather.
 You may contact the Suzuki Office as well.
-IF THE TEACHER IS TEACHING, NO LESSONS WILL BE MADE UP.
+If your teacher is teaching, no lessons will be made up.

 Teacher Studio Policies